On sufficient conditions for spanning structures in dense graphs: Remarks on frameworks

 In the following, we argue that one can search for a $k$-uniform Hamilton framework in a given graph $G$ on $n$ vertices in time $O(n^{7k})$.
 We did not make a serious effort to optimise the number in the exponent.

 We begin by identifying the tight components of $K_k(G)$.
 Let $D$ be the directed graph whose vertices are the ordered $k$-cliques of $G$ and a directed edge $K_1K_2$ whenever the last $k-1$ vertices of $K_1$ coincide with the first $k-1$ vertices of $K_2$.
 Note that $|V(D)| = O(n^k)$ and $|E(D)| = O(n^{k+1})$.
-Recall that two vertices in a directed graph are in the same \emph{strong connectivity component} if they are on a common closed directed walk.
-Observe that each tight component of $K_k(G)$ corresponds to at most $k!$ strong connectivity components in $G$ (corresponding to all possible reorderings of an edge).
-This allows us to find all tight components of $G$ by identifying the strongly connected components of $D$, using e.g. Tarjan's algorithm, which runs in time $O(|V(D)|+|E(D)|) = O(n^{k+1})$.
+Recall that two vertices in a directed graph are in the same \emph{strongly connected component} if they are on a common closed directed walk.
+Observe that each tight component of $K_k(G)$ corresponds to at most $k!$ strongly connected components in $G$ (corresponding to all possible reorderings of an edge).
+This allows us to find all tight components of $G$ by identifying the strongly connected components of $D$, using e.g. Kosajaru's algorithm (see, e.g.~\cite[Section 22.5]{CLRS2009}), which runs in time $O(|V(D)|+|E(D)|) = O(n^{k+1})$.

 Now consider a tight component $C \subset K_k(G)$.
 Since $K_k(G)$ has at most $n^k$ tight components, it suffices to show that one can check in time $O(n^{6k})$ whether $C$ admits a perfect fractional matching and contains a closed tight walk of length coprime to $k$.
 Finding a perfect fractional matching can be phrased as solving an instance of linear programming with $n^k$ variables (one for each edge) and $n$ restrictions (one for each vertex).
 This can be done in time $O(n^{6k})$ using interior-point methods~\cite{Sch03}.
 Turning to aperiodicity, let $D'$ be the directed graph associated with $C$ in the same way as above.
 Observe that a tight closed walk of length $\ell$ in $C$ corresponds to a closed directed walk of length $\ell$ in $D'$ and vice versa.
 Let $d$ be the greatest common divisor of all directed cycle lengths of $D'$.
 Note that $d$ is also a common divisor of the lengths of all closed directed walks in $D'$.
 Using a depth-first search in $D'$, one can determine $d$ in $O(|V(D')|+|E(D')|) = O(n^{k+1})$ steps~\cite{JS99}.
 Hence, it is decidable in time $O(n^{k+1})$ whether $C$ contains a closed tight walk of length coprime to $k$.
 Moreover, the same algorithm also finds such a walk when $d$ is coprime to $k$.